weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (51) I={i,...,i,}, J={ji ody

 where 1 <i; < +  <i,<nand 1 <j, <- <j, <n.
 The product of the cor-
-responding basic forms dx; and dx, in R" is a (p + ¢)-form in R", denoted by the symbol dx; A dx, and defined by
+responding basic forms dx; and dx, in R" is a (p + c)-form in R", denoted by the symbol dx; A dx, and defined by

 (52) dxpndxy=dx;, Aco Adxg Ndxg Acc dx;